-A 2005 study by Ellice Lieberman and her research group in Boston busted some of the myths that have been growing up around posterior labors.
+A 2005 study by Ellice Lieberman and her research group in Boston busted some of the myths about posterior labors.
 Unfortunately, people reading the study could also conclude that fetal position changes at random throughout the course of labor.
 Yet, in reading the data carefully, we find several consistencies with previous research on the posterior fetal presentation and its effects on labor.

-There is some truth and some myth in all this.
+There may be truth and may be myth in what we believe about fetal positioning.
 So, I’d like to start with the myths of the OP position which Penny Simkin has helped us identify and then give my two cents worth– and some of that I ask you to take on credit!
 I’ll talk about bony and soft tissue contributors to whether or not a posterior baby may get stuck or delayed.

 MYTH: It is important to know the fetal position.

-You read it here first, folks.
-Just kidding.
-But, yes, this is a Myth.
-Midwives have been debating this — gently — for years.
-Penny Simkin brought it up this summer in her talk about What We Don’t Know About the OP Baby.
-It is less important to know the fetal position than it is to respond to the needs of the birth.
-The muscles, ligaments and bones may need accommodation regardless of fetal position.
+The muscles, ligaments and pelvic diameters may need accommodation in a slow, or a painful, labor regardless of fetal position.
 In other words, tension in the psoas pair of muscles or pelvic floor can delay an anterior baby and a posterior baby.
 Extension of the anterior baby’s head can prevent engagement in some pelvises.
 The main point is that we can, when needed, promote progress regardless of fetal position.